Social Media Policy

 - Email account tied to the channel – must be a university provided email account

-- Name of department contact responsible for account
+- Name of department or college contact responsible for account

-In the event of changes, the college, department or unit is responsible for updating this information with Strategic Communications.
-Maintaining accurate information on file with Strategic Communications helps ensure that all LSU channels are publicized effectively, allows Strat Comm to quickly pass along any urgent campus messages to employees posting on LSU channels, and provides a way for Strat Comm to assist units if their SMDs are unavailable.
+In the event of changes, the college, department, or unit is responsible for updating this information with us.
+Maintaining accurate information on file with us helps ensure that all LSU channels are publicized effectively, allows LSU to quickly pass along any urgent campus messages to employees posting on LSU channels, and provides a way for us to assist units if their SMDs are unavailable.

 Maintaining Account Credentials

 SMDs must share login credentials with appropriate staff members so that unit access is available in the event of separation or extended absence from LSU.
 Credentials should not be written down and passed around.
 A service that keeps passwords securely all in one place is preferable.
-Strategic Communications requests that units share their credential information with the Strat Comm social media team.
-For Facebook, Strat Comm requests that units grant an administrative page role to LSU Facebook Business Manager through the LSU social media team.
-This helps avoid a situation where an SMD is unavailable or separates from the university suddenly and leaves their unit unable to log in to their social media channels.
-Providing credentials to Strat Comm can also allow Strat Comm to help units with analytics, ad buys, and other aspects of their channels.
+We request that units share their credential information with our social media team.
+For Facebook, we request that units grant an administrative page role to LSU Facebook Business Manager through the LSU social media team.
+This approach helps avoid a situation where an SMD is unavailable or separates from the university suddenly and leaves the associated unit unable to log in to their social media channels.
+Providing credentials to us can also allow us to assist units with analytics, ad buys, and other aspects of their channels.

 Login credentials include, but are not limited to: